 Cambodian officials have also told Thai authorities that they fear thousands of Cambodian workers from the Thai side of the border may join the move.

-Police Colonel Benjapol Rodsawat of the Sa Kaeo Immigration Police has confirmed that Thai officials have been approached Cambodian officials from Poipet and the Cambodian military seeking their cooperation.
+Police Colonel Benjapol Rodsawat of the Sa Kaeo Immigration Police has confirmed that Thai officials have been approached Canadian officials in Poipet and the Cambodian military seeking their cooperation.

 He said that he had sent Thai police unit to the area but traders had fled the scene.